GrapheneCt/VVNZRunner/README.md

 # VVNZRunner

 Kernel plugin for PS Vita that provides API to run Toshiba MeP code on Venezia.
+It supports execution of MeP ELFs directly from userland-allocated memblock.

 Original idea from PS Vita Henkaku wiki [article](https://wiki.henkaku.xyz/vita/Venezia).

 VVNZRunner provides safe way to run MeP code on Venezia processor and functions to transfer data from and to Venezia SPRAM.